Spikhalskiy/plan-a-hike/docs/Hiking_Time_Estimator_UI_Plugin.md

 Default prepopulated value for:
 - distance: 5 miles,
 - vertical gain: 1000 feet.

+Standalone UI should work with the imperial system only.

 ### Mode toggle
 Above the categorical inputs, there should be a toggle to switch between "Day Hike" and "Backpacking" modes.